-Extended Metaphors: Definition, Examples and more!
+Extended Metaphors: Definition, Tips, and Examples

 Of all the literary devices that writers use to bring their stories to life, a metaphor remains one of the most popular.
 The act of comparing one thing to another may sound simple, but it's proved popular over the centuries, as authors, poets, songwriters and everyday people wield it to explain something in non-literal terms.